 |Limited Pay||Rs.2.34 K||10 years X 12||Rs.2.81 Lakh|

-There are a number of term insurance plans available in the market from various insurance companies in India.
+There are a number of term insurance Plan available in the market from various insurance companies in India.
 All of these companies offer both types of online and offline term life insurance with each term policy having its own set of specific features that make it the best term insurance plan in the market.
-To understand these plans we need to look at them a bit more in depth.
+To understand these Plan we need to look at them a bit more in depth.

-A standard term insurance plan is one where the insured person gets a cover against various risks against payment of a certain premium amount.
+A standard term insurance plan is one where the insured person gets a cover against various risks against payment of a certain term life insurance premium amount.
 The most common term plan and generally also considered the best term insurance policy is the one that charges a yearly premium for an annual cover.

-A term return of premium policy is a term insurance plan that refunds the premium paid for the cover in case the insured party survives the policy period.
-These term plans are increasingly becoming popular as the policyholder gets the money they have invested in the term insurance policy at the end of the policy period.
+A term insurance return of premium policy is a term insurance plan that refunds the premium paid for the cover in case the insured party survives the policy period.
+These term Plan are increasingly becoming popular as the policyholder gets the money they have invested in the term insurance policy at the end of the policy period.

-These term plans also give the insured the option to add on riders that they feel are essential.
+These term Plan also give the insured the option to add on riders that they feel are essential.
 These riders add to the premium of such a term plan just like any other standard term insurance policy.

-Group term insurance are term insurance plans that are specially designed for businesses, companies, societies, associations or large families and provide term plan insurance cover for all the members of the group.
+Group term insurance are term insurance Plan that are specially designed for businesses, companies, societies, associations or large families and provide term plan insurance cover for all the members of the group.
 These policies provide the same set of benefits that an individual term plan offers but the overall coverage is generally more in terms of illnesses or other factors that are generally excluded in the individual policies.
-Most of these term plans are offline as each policy is generally customised to suit the needs of the group taking the policy.
+Most of these term Plan are offline as each policy is generally customised to suit the needs of the group taking the policy.

-A joint term insurance plan works out to be cheaper than buying two individual term insurance plans.
+A joint term insurance plan works out to be cheaper than buying two individual term insurance Plan.
 Moreover, the features and benefits remain the same, ensuring both the members get the same advantages of the plan.